First-Time Buyers

 What qualifies as a first-time homebuyer in Hawaii?

-In Hawaii, a first-time homebuyer is generally defined as someone who has not owned a primary residence in the past three years.
-This applies to most state and county assistance programs, including the Hale Kama'aina Mortgage Program and county down payment assistance.
-Some programs may have slightly different definitions, so it's important to check specific eligibility requirements.
+A first-time homebuyer is generally defined as someone who has not owned a primary residence in the past three years.
+This definition applies to most state and county assistance programs.
+The Hawaii Housing Finance and Development Corporation provides details on eligibility for state-level programs.

 How much down payment do I need to buy a house in Hawaii?